-Healthcare organizations are going through a technology and data revolution today.
-Healthcare services revolve around IT—A wide range of sources of healthcare data builds additional pressure on IT, forcing both providers and health plans to look at their data and technology investments in innovative ways.
-This is necessary to gain maximum return on investment for BI initiatives.
+The need to use a wide range of sources of healthcare data forces both providers and health plans to look at their data and technology investments in innovative ways.
+This innovation is necessary to gain maximum return on investment for BI initiatives.

 Healthcare business intelligence (BI) can help organizations use data to improve quality of care, increase financial effectiveness and operative efficiency, conduct research and satisfy regulatory requirements.
 BI and analytics have consistently proven effective tools to define patient behavior and risks associated by using data from various streams like claims, clinical systems, lab records and social channels.